hemanth-92/hyprnix/README.md

 The process is:

--partition your disks
+- partition your disks
--mount partitions onto /mnt
+- mount partitions onto /mnt
--nixos-install
+- nixos-install

 #### Git clone this repo